 Table 7 (Appendix, section 7.B.2) summarizes the ICC by rubric category for both the full data set and the subset of data where each rater reviewed the same artifact.
-Comparing the calculations across these data sets, the ICC is larger for every category except for Select Method and Interpret Results.
+Comparing the calculations for the full data set and the subset, the ICC is larger for every rubric category except for Select Method and Interpret Results.
 The largest difference between the two ICCs is in the Initial EDA rubric category where the ICC total data set is 0.2 higher, while the smallest difference is in the Interpret Results category where the ICC for the total data set is 0.01 lower.

-The findings in Table 7 also portray PAE between raters by rubric category for the subset of the data.
-PAE measures how frequently a pair of raters reached the same conclusion for a given rubric across the artifacts they both rated to identify which rubric two raters disagree on and how it contributes to the overall disagreement between raters.
+The findings in Table 7 also portray PAE between raters by rubric category for the subset of the data, which provides another measure of agreement between raters.
+It examines what percentage of the time a pair of raters reached the same conclusion for a given rubric across the artifacts they both rated to identify which rubric any two raters disagree on and how it contributes to the overall disagreement between raters.
 The highest PAE between any two raters is for raters 1 and 2 for the Select Methods category (0.92), while lowest agreement is for raters 1 and 2 for the Research Question rubric category (0.38).
-Of the 21 pairwise comparisons conducted across the 7 rubrics for the 3 raters, there is only one instance when two raters who reviewed the same artifact agreed on less than half of the ratings (PAE of 0.38 for raters 1 and 2 with Research Question).
+Of the 21 pairwise comparisons conducted across the 7 rubric for the 3 raters, there is only one instance when two raters who reviewed the same artifact agreed on less than half of the ratings (PAE of 0.38 for raters 1 and 2 with Research Question).
 On the other hand, there are 5 instances when the two raters who reviewed the same artifact agreed on at least 75% of the ratings.
 The majority of the PAE measures (15/21) for the rubrics lie between 50% and 75%, and none of the ICCs exceed .7 for the total data and .6 for the subset of data.